 Alumni and Friends

-Your gift may be designated to the Department or Fund of your choice with the confidence that it will be used for the purpose you intended.
+Your gift may be designated to the fund of your choice with the confidence that it will be used for the purpose you intended.
 The College's giving opportunities are described below.
+Every gift makes a difference and, together, we can make the remarkable happen at UD.

 College and Departments